2142-gla/GIGA_Create/README.md

 # GIGA_Create
-Create graph file and html description of GIGA results
+Create omicron network graph file and html description of GIGA results

-Working on accepting arguments using argparse module
+Will accept arguments using argparse module.